 丁寧語 (polite expressions)

-The Japanese Lower Intermediate short course is ideal if you have one of the following:
+The Japanese Lower Intermediate short course is ideal if you can communicate at JLPT N5 level or if you have one of the following:

-If you wish to join Module Two of the short course (in January), you must have completed Module One or be familiar with the content taught in Module One, specified in the What will I learn? section.
+If you wish to join Part 2 of the short course (in January), you must have completed Part 1 or be familiar with the content taught in Part 1, specified in the What will I learn? section.

 Please check your level by using our online guidelines before enrolling.